List of Primeval characters: Abby Maitland

-Abigail Sarah "Abby" Maitland is played by Hannah Spearritt.
+Abigail Sarah Maitland is played by Hannah Spearritt.

-ITV's official site says that while Abby has arachnophobia she developed a love of reptiles when her parents took her on holiday to the Galapagos Islands as a child and has had a love affair with lizards ever since.
-Although she started university she later left after only one term when she became a zookeeper.
+ITV's official site says that while Abby has arachnophobia, she developed a love of reptiles when her parents took her on holiday to the Galapagos Islands as a child and has had a love affair with lizards ever since.
+Although she started university, she later left after only one term when she became a zookeeper.
 Always fit and athletic, her hobbies include gymnastics, Ashtanga yoga, karate, kick boxing, swimming and diving.
 She keeps gym equipment in her flat.
 Actress Hannah Spearritt also stated that Abby was abused as a child.
 In Series 1 she seemed to be attracted to Stephen Hart (James Murray), but in the second season she seems to be falling in love with Connor Temple (Andrew-Lee Potts).

 She openly admits to falling in love with the wrong type of men – moody and dangerous.
 She also appears to have her feelings hurt easily but struggles to remain upbeat and positive.
 She can also be remarkably deceitful in order to get her own way as she lies to the government and to her teammates about her experiences with spiders so they will take her with them.
 She would not tell anyone that Rex came back through the anomaly with Nick Cutter (Douglas Henshall).

 She is a zookeeper who first appears in the series when a small boy called Ben who alerts the zoo she works at about an escaped lizard he misidentifies as a modern-day lizard named Draco volans.
-She later angers Cutter when she and Connor go off to find an anomaly by themselves but is allowed to stay because he admits he needs her skills.
+She later angers Cutter when she and Connor go off to find an anomaly by themselves, but is allowed to stay because he admits he needs her skills.
 She later allows Connor to move into her flat on a purely platonic basis.
 She remains as the team lab assistant and sidekick up until episode 1.4 when she is almost contaminated by a deadly parasite by a student friend of work/flatmate Connor Temple.

 Her love/hate relationship with Connor reaches a peak in episode 1.5 when she is enraged that he let everyone know that she's been keeping Rex in secret but later says that if he makes her breakfast on the weekends and does the washing up for a month then he can stay.
 She admits that this compromise is really because she actually likes having him around.
 Connor hugs her, prompting Abby to say she likes having him around as a friend, hinting that she is beginning to fall in love with him.
 How Abby has been changed by the changes in the timeline is unknown.
-Connor now has a girlfriend, Caroline Steel (Naomi Bentley), in this new timeline but how this affects their relationship is unknown.
+Connor now has a girlfriend, Caroline Steel (Naomi Bentley), in this new timeline, but how this affects their relationship is unknown.
 Connor's girlfriend, much to Abby's horror, hates lizards, and the two do not get along.
 Also, her crush on Stephen, and their closeness because of it, seems to have completely disappeared in the second season.